Old Fashioned Buttermilk Biscuits

 Splurge for a more expensive butter.
 For the best results, use a high-fat, low-water-content butter like European unsalted butter.
 If using salted butter, omit the additional salt from the flour mixture.

 Grating the butter.
 Grating butter creates small, even pieces that distribute more evenly through the dough, resulting in perfectly flaky layers.
 First, lightly coat the frozen butter in flour before grating to prevent it from sticking.
 Use the large holes of a box grater or a food processor with a medium shredding disk.
-Both methods have pros and cons: grating by hand takes longer, but there is less “butter waste” than you would get by using the food processor.
+Both methods have pros and cons: grating by hand takes longer, but there is less “butter waste” than with the food processor.
 If the butter begins to soften, refreeze it briefly before continuing.
 Keep the grated butter cold until ready to combine with the dry ingredients.

 How to Make Old Fashioned Buttermilk Biscuits

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: Grate it straight from the freezer and work quickly.
 Chilled butter releases steam while baking, creating the airy pockets that give biscuits their signature flaky texture.